 The trouble began when Maria Thun imposed the four elements on to this irregular set-up in the 1950s.
 Her use of these divisions made for a radical imbalance in the four elements.
 Root days (Earth) were assigned over 50 per cent more of the month than the Flower days (Air).
 The Air-constellation Libra is very short while the Earth-constellation Virgo is two and a half times longer.

 Nick Kollerstrom suggests that instead of constellations, we should rather use the Sidereal Zodiac.
 The difference between the constellations and the Sidereal Zodiac is that the latter is made of equally sized, each takes 30 degrees of longitude, signs of the Zodiac.

 The difference between the Tropical Zodiac (used in the American method) and the Sidereal Zodiac (advocated by Kollerstrom) is that they have different point of origin, and as a result they are shifted against each other.

 The difference is approximately 23 degrees, and because of this it can easily happen that according to the Tropical Zodiac, the Moon is in one sign (say Aries), while according to the Sidereal Zodiac, it is in a completely different sign, say Pisces.
-This is why the times of the Moon's entry into the signs are different between the Lunar Gardening Calendar and the Universal Lunar Calendar (I am often asked about this difference by the visitors of Lunarium).
+This is why the times of the Moon's entry into the signs are different between the Lunar Gardening Calendar and the Astrological Moon Calendar (I am often asked about this difference by the visitors of Lunarium).